apache/mesos/docs/persistent-volume.md

 Persistent volumes can only be created from __reserved__ disk resources, whether it be statically reserved or dynamically reserved.
-A dynamically reserved persistent volume also cannot be unreserved without having explicitly destroyed the volume.
-These rules exist to limit the accidental mistakes such as: a persistent volume containing sensitive data being offered to other frameworks in the cluster.
+A dynamically reserved persistent volume also cannot be unreserved without first explicitly destroying the volume.
+These rules exist to limit accidental mistakes, such as a persistent volume containing sensitive data being offered to other frameworks in the cluster.

 Please refer to the [Reservation](reservation.md) documentation for details regarding reservation mechanisms available in Mesos.